SouravPanth/icd/README.md

 # communities
 Algorithms and scripts for using the Louvain community detection method as described in:

 V.D.
-Blondel, J-L. Guillaume, R. Lambiotte and R. Lefebvre, Fast unfolding of communities in large networks, _Journal of Statistical Mechanics: Theory and Experiment_ 2008(10), P10008 (12 pages).
+Blondel, J-L. Guillaume, R. Lambiotte and R. Lefebvre (2008), Fast unfolding of communities in large networks, _Journal of Statistical Mechanics: Theory and Experiment_ 2008(10), P10008 (12 pages).

-Laplacian Dynamics and Multiscale Modular Structure in Networks

 This repository builds on [NetworkX](https://networkx.github.io) and